Home Appraisals When Refinancing: What to Know

 Three government-backed refi loans that don’t obligate you to have an appraisal are:

-• VA Interest Rate Reduction Refinance Loan (IRRRL)
+- VA Streamline Refinance / Interest Rate Reduction Refinance Loan (IRRRL)

 Also, instead of a traditional in-person appraisal, your lender could use an alternative appraisal method that employs technology and non-invasive techniques to accelerate the process and reduce costs.
-These include a:
+These include:

 Refinance Appraisal Costs Explained

 The bad news about a refinance appraisal is that the homeowner must foot the bill.
-Expect this appraisal to cost between $300 and $600, on average.
+On average, this appraisal will cost between $300 and $600.
 This fee covers the appraiser’s time and expertise.

 “What you pay will depend on the type of property being appraised, such as a single-family home, townhome, or manufactured home, with each type potentially requiring different evaluation efforts,” says Mann.
 “The fee can be paid upfront or rolled into the refinancing closing costs with your lender.”